EmiyaSyahriel/forcemax/README.md

 - Return the window border (not guaranteed to be the same border, just works for the most)

 ## Usage
+> [!CAUTION]
+> This program might trigger some anti-cheat and some will actually ban your game account since this program is
+> program modifies part of the game state (in the Windows' surface actually, not that deep, but some anti-cheat does not
+> tolerate this behaviour).
+I won't take any responsibility if you got your account banned, take the risk on your own.

 - `-h, --help`<br/>
     Show help